Human fertilization: History

 Fertilization was not understood in antiquity.
 Hippocrates believed that the embryo was the product of male semen and a female factor.
 Aristotle held that only male semen gave rise to an embryo, while the female only provided a place for the embryo to develop, a concept he acquired from the preformationist Pythagoras.
 Aristotle argued for form and function emerging gradually, in a mode called by him as epigenetic.
 In 1651, William Harvey refuted Aristotle's idea that menstrual blood could be involved in the formation of a fetus, asserting that eggs from the female were somehow caused to become a fetus as a result of sexual intercourse.

 Sperm cells were discovered in 1677 by Antonie van Leeuwenhoek, who believed that Aristotle had been proven correct.
 Some observers believed they could see an entirely pre-formed little human body in the head of a sperm.
 The human ovum was first observed in 1827 by Karl Ernst von Baer.
 Only in 1876 did Oscar Hertwig prove that fertilization is due to fusion of an egg and sperm cell.

 A common metaphor used to describe human fertilization is that of sperm racing to meet an egg.
 Another commonly used metaphor is that of two halves making a whole.

 Sperm and oocyte meet

 Ampulla

 Fertilization occurs in the ampulla of the fallopian tube, the section that curves around the ovary.
-Capacitated sperm are attracted to progesterone, which is secreted from the cumulus cells surrounding the oocyte.
+Capacitated sperm, which swim at 1 to 3 mm/min are attracted to progesterone, which is secreted from the cumulus cells surrounding the oocyte.
 Progesterone binds to the CatSper receptor on the sperm membrane and increases intracellular calcium levels, causing hyperactive motility.
 The sperm will continue to swim towards higher concentrations of progesterone, effectively guiding it to the oocyte.
 Around 200 out of 200 million spermatozoa reach the ampulla.